May 21, 2026

 What Backtesting Cannot Do

 Backtesting has real limitations every trader must understand.
-Past performance does not guarantee future results - market regimes change.
+Past performance does not guarantee future results, market regimes change.
 Slippage is hard to estimate precisely.
 Overfitting is a trap: optimize too aggressively on old data and your strategy will likely fail in live markets.
 A good backtest is honest about these limits and tests across multiple market conditions, not just the favorable ones.

 How to Backtest on CoinQuant In Under a Minute